Withdrawal from a Course

 It is the student’s responsibility to initiate a withdrawal through myBama and provide the information necessary to complete the withdrawal process.
 Academic Bankruptcy (described in the Undergraduate Catalog) is not available to graduate students.

-Withdrawal from the University requires approval from the Office of the University Registrar (206 Student Services Center) and Dean of the Graduate School.
+Withdrawal from the University requires approval from the Office of the University Registrar (206 Student Services Center) and dean of the Graduate School.

 Leave of Absence

 Under compelling circumstances beyond the student’s control, a graduate student may request that the department petition the Graduate School with the rationale for granting a leave of absence.
 If granted by the Graduate School, a leave of absence will cover one or more upcoming semesters rather than any prior semester(s).
-A leave is not a method of avoiding continuous registration requirements, and it does not lengthen the time limit.
+A leave of absence is not a method of avoiding continuous registration requirements, and it does not lengthen the time limit.
 When a student returns from a leave of absence, the Graduate School must be notified and will work with the department and student to determine the number of semesters remaining on the time limit and the degree requirements that remain.

 The University complies with laws concerning readmission of service members.

 A student who has been admitted to or enrolled in The University of Alabama Graduate School may ask for a military leave to fulfill a U.S. military obligation.
-The student should notify the Dean of the Graduate School of a call to military service and provide documentation.
-Upon return from military service, the student also should notify the Dean of the Graduate School of the intent to return to graduate school and provide documentation of honorable discharge.
+The student should notify the dean of the Graduate School of a call to military service and provide documentation.
+Upon return from military service, the student also should notify the dean of the Graduate School of the intent to return to graduate school and provide documentation of honorable discharge.

 A student called to active military duty, unless dishonorably discharged, and eligible for readmission as defined by law, will receive an extension of the degree time limit equal to the term of eligible service, with a cap on the number of years in the extension.
 The extension is subject to the 5-year limit as applicable to readmission provisions in the Higher Education Opportunity Act of 2008 (Section 484C of the HEA) and implementing regulations in 34 CFR Section 668.18.